 So, college students, we implore you: Sign up for a free year of YNAB and learn to make it a lifestyle.
-Your future, financially stable and secure self will be forever grateful and in the position to reward you generously!
+Your future, financially stable and secure self will be forever grateful and in the position to reward you generously.

-And, do your homework, explore all the options, and make sure you know full-well what you are getting into before you sign on the dotted line, because:
+Do your homework, explore all the options, and make sure you know full-well what you are getting into before you sign on the dotted line, because:

 Today’s Decisions Will Impact You Long-Term